outdreamer/build-a-cure-1/docs/problem_solving_matching.md

             - position    - lines     - words     - meaning     - relevance      - relevant lines      - append rules      - de-duplicated merged file
                                                                 - equivalence    - equivalent lines    - merge rules

+          - the vectors connecting these objects represent a solution space
+          - the vectors connecting the specific versions of these objects (using specific definitions & rankings) represent a possible solution

         - This frames the problem as an optimization problem from starting variable network nodes to target metric/intent network nodes, as opposed to framing the problem as a shape dimension-reduction problem, splitting the problem into dimensions and applying solutions to reduce dimensions until the problem is a point.

       B. filtering solution space